homanp/nagato/README.md

 # 🌸 Nagato

-### The open framework for finetuning LLMs on private data
+### Nagato is a framework that enables any developer to streamline the creation of fine-tuned embedding and language models specifically tailored to a given corpus of data

 <p>
 <img alt="GitHub Contributors" src="https://img.shields.io/github/contributors/homanp/Nagato" />